Ultimate Guide to Kanban Project Management

 Core Practices of Kanban Project Management

-There are six core practices of Kanban methodology, they are:
+There are six core practices of Kanban Project Management Methodology, they are:

 1. Visualize the Workflow

 In Kanban, you are literally 'visualizing' everything.
 You should visualize all the tasks present in the project and how workflows from one stage to the other by using a physical or virtual board.

 By visualizing the workflow, you can see the steps it takes to transform your project from just an idea to a fully finished project.
 In addition, this Kanban visual-first approach helps a project manager see what every team member sees at any stage of the project.

 2. Limit Work-in-Progress

 With Kanban, your team members are expected to work quickly, but you shouldn't have them work on multiple tasks at once.
 You set a limit of work each project team can work on at each stage of the workflow at once.

 If not, your team would end up with messy work done, hence why the Kanban teams have a specific limit of what they are allowed to do at once.

 3. Prioritize project workflow